Hotel Bulwar ****, Toruń

 façade building

-Original, restored elements of neoclassical architecture adorn the building’s façade, highlighting its historical character.
-What is now the fourth floor, once designed as a so-called bomb cushion, has been adapted into comfortable hotel rooms.
-A distinctive feature of this level is the alignment of the windows with the building’s façade, creating a seamless and elegant appearance.
+Original, restored elements of Neoclassical architecture adorn the building’s façade, highlighting its historic character.
+The current fourth floor, which once served as a so-called bomb cushion, has been adapted into comfortable hotel rooms.
+Characteristic for this level are the windows flush with the façade line, creating a harmonious whole with the building’s exterior.

 roof tile